Spacemen 3: Musical style and influences

 Spacemen 3 were adherents to the "minimal is maximal" philosophy of Alan Vega, singer for the American duo Suicide who were known for their ominously repetitive music.
-This minimalist musical approach typically represented compositions consisting of the repetition of simple riffs based around the progression of only two or three chords, or simply using just one chord.
 Kember has articulated the maxim: "One chord best, two chords cool, three chords okay, four chords average".

-Spacemen 3 had the dictum "taking drugs to make music".
-In interviews, Kember often stated the importance of recreational drug use in his lifestyle and in inspiring his and Pierce's song-writing.
+Spacemen 3 had the dictum "taking drugs to make music to take drugs to".
 Kember candidly admitted to his frequent drug taking—including cannabis, LSD, magic mushrooms, MDMA, amphetamine and cocaine—and being a former heroin addict.
 Much of Spacemen 3's music concerned documenting the drug experience and conveying the related feelings.
-In NME's 2011 list, the '50 Druggiest Albums' of all-time, Spacemen 3's Northampton Demos release, Taking Drugs to Make Music to Take Drugs To, was ranked No. 23.
+In NME's 2011 list, the '50 Druggiest Albums' of all time, Spacemen 3's Northampton Demos release, Taking Drugs to Make Music to Take Drugs To, was ranked No. 23.

-Kember was a keen record collector from the age of 11 or 12; some of the first records he purchased included albums by The Velvet Underground.
-Pierce: "When I was 14, I bought The Stooges' Raw Power and I listened to nothing but that for a year".
-Spacemen 3's early gig posters would often make explicit references to their sound being inspired by The Stooges, The Velvet Underground and The Rolling Stones.
-In 1988, Kember said, "Groups like Suicide or the MC5 are like my favorite stuff in the world".
-Pierce said, "Early on, we were listening to The Stooges, then came Suicide, then we'd start listening to Sun Ra, and pick up on all these lateral threads that ran between them".